-In 2018, 6 teams (24 youths) attended the YWLA held February 1-3 at UC Berkeley, with 6 YWLA graduates from earlier YWLAs returning as youth mentors to help lead activities.
+In 2019, 6 teams (24 youths) attended the YWLA held February 7-9 at UC Berkeley, with 6 YWLA graduates from earlier YWLAs returning as youth mentors to help lead activities.
 Youth mentors attended an additional youth mentor training workshop held several weeks before the Academy.
-All teams successfully conducted activities in their communities to promote safe jobs for youth, reaching over 1,833 youths and adults.
-These activities included conducting participatory workshops at school and in the community for other students and; developing prepost surveys to evaluate the workshops.
+Four teams successfully conducted activities in their communities to promote safe jobs for youth, reaching over 500 youths and adults, in addition to unknown numbers reached through LAUSD's proclamation of May as "Safe Jobs for Youth Month".
+This was one of the successful activities of one of the teams.
+Other activities included conducting participatory workshops at school and in the community for other students, parents and other community members; and presentations to two different school boards to promote policies in support of training and information for students.

-As a result of the 19 Academies held from 2005 to 2018, a network of youth who can help promote workplace health and safety in their communities has been developed.
-The next Academy is planned for February 7-9, 2019, at UC Berkeley.
+As a result of the 20 Academies held from 2005 to 2019, a network of youth who can help promote workplace health and safety in their communities has been developed.
+The next Academy is planned for February 6-8, 2020, at UC Berkeley.